wkumari/draft-wkumari-dnsop-extended-error/README.md

    before dropping other data from packets.
 Implementations SHOULD set the truncation bit when dropping EDE options.
-Because long EXTRA- TEXT fields may trigger truncation (which is undesirable given the supplemental nature of EDE) implementers and operators creating EDE options SHOULD avoid lengthy EXTRA-TEXT contents.
+Because long EXTRA- TEXT fields may trigger truncation (which is undesirable given the supplemental nature of EDE), implementers and operators creating EDE options SHOULD avoid lengthy EXTRA-TEXT contents.

    When a resolver or forwarder receives an EDE option, whether or not